opencoweb/coweb/docs/python/bots.rst

 .. class:: BotWrapperBase

    The :func:`coweb.bot.run` function creates an instance of an implementation of this class based on the transport bot-server transport configured for the coweb server.
-The instance acts as a proxy between the :class:`pbs.bot.BotDelegate` and the coweb server.
+The instance acts as a proxy between the :class:`coweb.bot.BotDelegate` and the coweb server.

    Support for a new transport between bots and the coweb server can be added by creating a new subclass of :class:`BaseBotWrapper` and a corresponding :class:`coweb.service.manager.ServiceManagerBase` subclass.